rexcontrols/REXexamples/RaspberryPi_examples/05_PoolAutomationExtended/README.md

-Pool automation with web-based graphical HMI
+﻿Pool automation with web-based graphical HMI
 ============================================

 This folder contains the source files for the demonstration project on pool